networknext/next/cmd/tools/next/README.md

 ### Update

-To Update a relay: `next relay update [relay name]...`
+To Update a relay: `next relay update [-cores n] [relay name]...`

 The tool will perform several actions to update a relay.

-First you must build the relay binary and ensure it is located at `dist/relay`

-Then disable the relay using the [disable](#Disable) functionality

-Then you use the tool.
 You must have the desired environment set via the [relay env](#Env) setting.
+It will begin by building the relay binary and disabling the remote relays.

 The tool will query the relay(s) from Firestore and then perform an update on those selected.
 If any fail for any reason the program will quit and not continue to the next.
 While updating it will re-generate public and private keys for the relay and set them both in the relay's environment file and publish the changes to Firestore as well.
 Lastly the command will update the state of the relay to enabled, much the same way the [enable](#Enable) command does it.

+If the `-cores` flag is provided followed by a number, it will set `RELAY_MAX_CORES` to that number.
+If this flag is omitted, then the relay will use all available cores.
+Generally you want to set this to half of the number of available cores for VMs and omit this flag for bare metal relays.

 ### Revert